 Check your internet connection

 If you’re working offline, we won’t be able to save your changes.
 As soon as you’re online again, this error should disappear.
 Please check your internet connection, or connect to a faster connection if possible.
-Sometimes it helps to disconnect and reconnect your connection.

 Is your content available on another platform?